Part 5 in the series on Black and White South African Allies

 All this happens near the Jordaan farm, Palingkloof .
 On 30 November 1815, the widowed Martha Faber and her son, both wounded, are then also left in the care of our ancestor Pieter Jordaan, together with all the oxen.
 The dragoons and Commando set off looking for the remaining fugitives.

 Eventually, some 47 people, including Martha Faber, are jailed.
 After a trial that lasts from November 1815 to the end of January 1816, 39 people are convicted.
 Hendrik Kasteel Prinsloo, Stephanus Bothma, Cornelis Faber, Theunis De Klerk and Abaraham Bothma are eventually sentenced to be hanged.
 Stockenstrom belatedly obtains a reduction in sentence for Provisional Field-Cornet Krugel.

 And so the infamous date of Saturday, 9 March 1816 inexorably approaches.
-As it does, Cuyler obtains two Khoekhoe carpenters from Van der Kemp’s hated LMS institution at Bethelsdorp , of all inappropriate places in God’s entire Creation, to build the gallows for the condemned white men.
+As it does, Cuyler obtains two Khoekhoe carpenters from Van der Kemp’s hated London Missionary Society institution at Bethelsdorp , of all inappropriate places in God’s entire Creation, to build the gallows for the condemned white men.

 The day that refuses to die